araobp/tega/README.md

 ##Note

+####Implementation
 - Tega db is still in alpha release and part of the documentation here has not been implemented yet.

+####Performance
-- it is a schema-less database and the performance (especially write-performance) of this database is not good: dynamic typing, nested hash map (hash collisions, rehashing)...
+it is a schema-less database and the performance (especially write-performance) of this database is not good:
+- dynamic typing
+- nested hash map (hash collisions, rehashing...)
 - it makes use of for-loop a lot
 - it saves every commit log onto a storage